 systemctl list-units --type=service --state=running | grep http

-Managing Individual Services
+Managing Services with systemctl

-- Starting a service:
+Starting a Service

 systemctl start service_name.service

-- Stopping a service:
+Stopping a Service

 systemctl stop service_name.service